OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 “‘Nevertheless, I will restore the fortunes of Sodom and her daughters and of Samaria and her daughters, and your fortunes along with them,

 ## Ezekiel 16:54
-so that you may bear your disgrace and be ashamed of all you have done in giving them comfort.
+so that you may bear your disgrace and be ashamed of all you have done in offering them solace.

 ## Ezekiel 16:55
 And your sisters, Sodom with her daughters and Samaria with her daughters, will return to their former state; and you and your daughters will return to your former state.